bgunderlay bgunderlay bgunderlay

 2. Upload the self-signed certificate to your RDAP record comments.

-An ROA is not required for non-publicly advertised IPv6 address space.
+Note: An ROA is not necessary for non-publicly advertised IPv6 address space.

-To bring on multiple non-contiguous address ranges, you must repeat this process with each address range.
-However, the preparation and RIR configuration steps don’t need to be repeated if splitting a contiguous block across several different Regions.
+To bring on multiple non-contiguous address ranges, you need to repeat this process for each range.
+However, if splitting a contiguous block across different Regions, the preparation and RIR configuration steps do not need to be repeated.

 1. Create a key pair for AWS authentication